What is marriage in the Anglican Church?

 We have an organist available to play at your wedding.
 If you wish to organise your own musicians or band please discuss this with the minister at the first interview.
 We have a single bell that may be rung on your arrival and exit.

 Due to the Covid19 restrictions, there will be no singing in church by the congregation, until further notice. (possibly till 1 Dec'21)

 You may have a soloist or play any music through our sound desk.

 Do you have facilities for refreshments after the wedding?

-Due to the Covid19 restrictions, serving of food and drinks are limited to outdoors.
+Due to the Covid19 restrictions, serving of food and drinks are not allowed at this stage.
 Contact the office for more details.